pe3zx/my-infosec-awesome/README.md

     </tr>
     <tr>
         <td><a href="https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project">OWASP Zed Attack Proxy Project</a></td>
-        <td>The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
-It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
-Its also a great tool for experienced pentesters to use for manual security testing</td>
+        <td>The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers</td>
     </tr>
     <tr>
         <td><a href="https://publicwww.com/">Public WWW</a></td>